naclonts/portfolio-blog/content/blog/text-to-audiobook-app-with-kubernetes/index.md

 1. Run `minikube start` (Docker must be running first)
 2. From the `audiobookify` repo directory, run `helm install audiobookify ./kubernetes`

 The Helm install pulls all the images and spins up the Kubernetes cluster, running locally on Minikube.
+This is all we need to do to install the application on a new system!

-After doing these steps, our local state looks like this (screenshot of `kubectl get all`):
+After doing these steps, the state of our local Kubernetes cluster looks like this:

 ![Screenshot of kubectl get all showing kubernetes processes running](./Kubectl-get-all-showing-processes-running.png)